nickuraltsev/finity/README.md

 ##### Event-based triggers

-To add a transition that is triggered by an event, first call the `on` method, passing in the name of the event.
+To add a transition that is triggered by a specific event, first call the `on` method, passing in the name of the event.
 Then call the `transitionTo` method, passing in the name of the target state.

 ```javascript
 Finity